Mass in the Catholic Church: Liturgical books

 The Roman Missal also says special celebrations of Mass should observe the guidelines for them.
-This includes Masses with children, in “Directory for Masses with Children”, by the Sacred Congregation for Divine Worship, 1 November 1973.
+This includes Masses with children, in the "Directory for Masses with Children", by the Sacred Congregation for Divine Worship, 1 November 1973.

-The most frequently celebrated form of the Roman-Rite Mass is that in the post-Vatican II editions of the Roman Missal.
+The most frequently celebrated form of the Roman Rite Mass is that in the post–Vatican II editions of the Roman Missal.
 Authorization for use of the earlier (1962) form may be granted by the Holy See or, as indicated in the 2021 document Traditionis custodes, by the diocesan bishop.

 Liturgical structure

 The Eucharistic celebration is "one single act of worship" but consists of different elements, which always include "the proclamation of the Word of God; thanksgiving to God the Father for all his benefits, above all the gift of his Son; the consecration of bread and wine, which signifies also our own transformation into the body of Christ; and participation in the liturgical banquet by receiving the Lord's body and blood".

 Within the fixed structure of the Roman-Rite Mass outlined below, the "proper" or daily-varying parts are the Scripture readings and responsorial psalm, the antiphons at the entrance and communion processions, and the texts of the three prayers known as the collect, the prayer over the gifts, and the prayer after communion.
 These convey themes from the liturgical season, the feast days of titles or events in the life of Christ, the feast days and commemorations of the saints, or for Masses for particular circumstances (e.g., funeral Masses, Masses for the celebration of Confirmation, Masses for peace, to begin the academic year, etc.).